-18. The Board of Management has primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.
-The Board of Management's responsibilities are summarised in Exhibit 2.
+18. The College has primary responsibility for ensuring the proper financial stewardship of public funds, complying with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.
+The College's responsibilities are summarised in Exhibit 2.

-Exhibit 2: Board of Management responsibilities
+Exhibit 2: Board of Management's responsibilities